Krishnamma Kalipindi Iddarini

-Krishnamma Kalipindi Iddarini is a 2015 Telugu romance film directed by R. Chandru produced by Sridhar Lagadapati.
+Krishnamma Kalipindi Iddarini is a 2015 Telugu romance film directed by R. Chandru and produced by Sridhar Lagadapati.
 The film stars Sudheer Babu, and Nanditha Raj, with music by Hari.
-The film is the remake of the 2013 Kannada film Charminar, also directed by Chandru.
+The film is a remake of the 2013 Kannada film Charminar, also directed by Chandru.

 The film got selected for Jaipur International film festival for competition category, where it won Best Romantic Film.